What is the Scaled Agile Framework (SAFe)? Implementation tips.

 By motivating knowledge workers, you ensure they are aware of and willing to strive toward the desired quality of outcomes.
 When workers are motivated, they can learn more quickly and understand all parts of the process.
 This makes it much easier to delegate authority and allow them to make decisions as needed.

-Decentralize decision-making to increase efficiency.
+Decentralized decision-making can help increase efficiency.
 Empowering people to make decisions on the spot—rather than having to run every single decision up the ladder—eliminates time delays.

 Implementing SAFe depends on size and scope.
 The following steps provide a high-level outline of the implementation process: